With our React app now complete, we can put together the final desk and publish it.

 0v0initially, but once we upload the front-end files it will be updated to the hash of those files automatically.
 Note that it's also possible to distribute front-end files from a separate web server.
 In that case, you'd use

 glob-ames.
-The Glob section of the distribution guide covers this alternative approach in more detail.
+The Glob documentation covers this alternative approach in more detail.

 Our files should now look like this: